NervanaSystems/neon/doc/source/installation.rst

-If you would prefer having a containerized installation of neon and its dependencies, the open source community has contributed the following Docker images (note that these are not supported/maintained by Nervana):
+If you would prefer having a containerized installation of neon and its dependencies, the open source community has contributed the following Docker images (note that these are not supported/maintained by Intel Nervana):

 -  `neon (CPU only) <https://hub.docker.com/r/kaixhin/neon/>`__
 -  `neon (GPU) <https://hub.docker.com/r/kaixhin/cuda-neon/>`__